 Tim refuses to play a girl’s role in the Shakespeare class; he says being gay is enough.
 His understudy takes over the role.
 Jack is a nerdy little guy with rich parents.
 The first time he smokes pot, he attacks Tim.
 They became boyfriends.
 Tim isn’t really into him at first and makes me do all the love-making.
 Jack just keeps his eyes shut.
 Tim tells him he’s having wet dreams.
 What he remembers is just a dream.
 Tim signs to me that we’re keeping to the rule of never having sex unless both of us there.

 The band gets a gig opening for Lynyrd Skynyrd.
-Practices became more serious as the band has to write their own songs.
+Practices become more serious as the band has to write their own songs.
 I spend time teaching John how to play guitar.
 I want him to feel me but anyone touching him freaks him out.
 With Jeff in jail and my Dad and Edith declared negligent parents, John is living with on one Tim’s swim team families.
 He hates going to swim practice.
-He looked so cute in a Speedo, which makes me feel incestuous.
+He looks so cute in a Speedo, which makes me feel incestuous.
 Tim just laughs.
 It’s Tim who gets John to play from the heart instead of learning songs by rote from sheet music.

 The angel sits me down (in thin air) for a serious talk.
 Everything has been going so well.
 Tim stops having meltdowns.
 He has me as his constant companion and a new boyfriend that we share.
 It’s time for a reality check.

 “The guardian angel cooperative has been monitoring your behavior.
 They’re either shocked or jealous, but whatever ever the cause, you will no longer be just Tim’s guardian angel.”

 “What?
 Tim’s guardian angel is you.
 I’m his dead boyfriend.
 What about being inseparable until his death?”